 I had a lot of fun, met some nice people, and spent time talking to several of them between rounds.
 I ended up in a conversation with one of the guys about work.
 He asked me if I worked here in town.
 Then he started asking me questions like is my passion my paycheck or is work just a job.
 Then he went down the path of “if you could do anything you wanted…” ugh… This guy was a really nice person just making friendly conversation.
 So, anything I say about this chat is not to make him look bad, and hopefully I don’t sound bitchy, but I just always dislike this line of questions.

 The answer I gave to the guy asking me the work questions was that I’m happy to have a career that is rewarding and challenging that pays me well enough to pursue my passions and live a nice life outside of work.
-I work to live, I don’t live to work. 🙂 That was it, in a nutshell…He was a very nice guy who was being welcoming and making conversation with a newbie in the Pinball world.
+I work to live, I don’t live to work. 🙂 That was it, in a nutshell…He was a very nice guy who was being welcoming and making just trying to make conversation in the Pinball noise.
 So, I’m in no way bashing him.
 I just don’t enjoy those questions.
 We had a fun chat once I plowed through that topic, and he won 10 out of the 13 rounds, 2 of which I played against him.